MHLaDMOoF24/mhladmoof24.github.io/_posts/2025-09-15-react_on_typescript.md

   import multiply from './math';
   console.log(multiply(2, 3)); // Outputs: 6
   ```

 So far I've only used named imports, and I don't see that changing anytime soon.
-Named imports make it clear what is being used from a module, which can help with readability and maintainability.
+Named imports make it clear what is being used from a module, which helps with both readability and maintainability.

 ---